rapidsai/cugraph/cpp/examples/README.md

 -  graph_partition: code to explain vertex and edge partitioning in cugraph.

--  operations_on_partitioned_graph: example code for using cugraph primitives for simple graph operations needed to implement graph algorithms.
+-  cugraph_operations: example code for using cugraph primitives for simple graph operations needed to implement graph algorithms.

 ## Build instructions: